|

 The Classical Period began with the introduction of democracy in Athens.
 Athens also rose to new heights in art and philosophy.
 It was during this period that Athens and Sparta fought in the Peloponnesian Wars.
 Near the end of the Classical Period Alexander the Great rose to power conquering much of Europe and Western Asia.

 The death of Alexander the Great ushered in the Hellenistic Period.
-Greece declined in power until it was finally conquered by Rome.
+During this period, Greece slowly declined in power until it was finally conquered by Rome.

 Greek Archaic Period (800 BC - 480 BC)